omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - can use .aggregate(AVG) for estimated duration which will average all durations of instances and put them into the base workout.
 This way as more users complete a workout the duration gets updated.
         - should work just like SUM of times completed
-- add workout to a users page
-        - would be a form on the workout_detail.html page
-                - likely going to be a post form that when clicked creates a workout instance for that user.
-No info should be needed all info can come directly from the workout and just add user tag to the instance. use self.request.user to get the current user in the workout list view
-        - could also be a link next to the workout on the workout_list.html page
-        - Creation has to be done in views.py
-        - creates an instance for that specific user with no completed dates. can then ask if they have already completed this workout and would like to log when and what their time/performance was
 - add results model and foreign key it to workoutinstance to store peoples results of their workouts (weights, videos, description of difficulty)
         - time workout completed in can still be stored in instances duration.
         - date of results and a textfield will be important.